 Do rats learn to avoid traps?
 Yes – Do rats remember traps… let’s take a look!

 There is no clear evidence that rats remember where traps are.
-The most important thing is that the trap doesn’t smell of you, and the trap has some tempting rat bait on it.
+The most important thing is that the trap doesn’t smell like you, and the trap has some tempting rat bait.

 As long as I follow this advice on this page, I’ve never failed to catch a rat!